 Section 3

-Accreditation Preconditions and StandardsPreconditions, Common Standards and Program Standards are all foundational requirements that institutions and credential programs are expected to comply with at all times
+Accreditation Preconditions and Standards

-Preconditions are requirements grounded in statute, regulations and/or Commission policy.
-Programs must provide a response to each precondition and include appropriate supporting evidence and/or documentation.
+Preconditions are foundational requirements grounded in statute, regulations and/or Commission policy.
+Institutions and their programs must provide a response to each precondition and include appropriate supporting evidence and/or documentation.
+Institutions and the programs they sponsors must be in compliance with preconditions at all times.

-Common Standards Common Standards address aspects of program quality that cross all approved educator preparation programs within an institution and demonstrate that the program sponsor has sufficient infrastructure to support each program’s successful implementation.
-An institution must respond to each Common Standard by providing pertinent information, including information about individual programs.
+Common Standards focus on ensuring appropriate institutional infrastructure, capacity, and processes are in place to support the successful implementation of all approved educator preparation programs.
+They address aspects of program quality that span all approved educator preparation programs sponsored by an institution. n.
+An institution must respond to each Common Standard by providing pertinent information and supporting documentation.
+Institutions and the programs they sponsor must meet the Common Standards at all times.

 Program Standards address the quality of program features that are specific to preparation for a given credential, such as curriculum, field experiences, and knowledge and skills to be demonstrated by candidates in the specific credential area.
-Programs must be in alignment with all applicable credential program standards at all times.
+Programs must be in alignment with all applicable program standards at all times.
 The institution responds to the standards by providing program-specific information for review in accordance with Commission processes and procedures specified in the Accreditation Handbook.
 When institutions prepare for initial program approval and continuing accreditation activities, they may consider the following options for program-specific standards:

 • Option 1.
 California Program Standards.
 The Commission adopts California Program Standards for the initial and continuing accreditation of educator preparation programs.
 When revised program standards are adopted, institutions using this option will be required to meet the new set of California Program Standards.

 • Option 2.
 National or Professional Program Standards.
-California institutions may develop and implement programs that are aligned/accredited by national or state organizations as long as the programs address any areas included in the Commission-adopted standards but not also included in the national or state organization standards.
-An institution would be required to submit an alignment matrix that provides any information not included in the national program standards.
+California institutions may develop and implement programs that are aligned to and accredited by national or state organizations.
+In these cases, programs must also address any areas in the Commission-adopted standards that are not included in the national or state organization’s standards.
 To the extent possible, the Commission will attempt to determine if the national standards are in alignment with the California standards and what additional information would be needed.
-If the Committee on Accreditation determines that the National or Professional Program standards do not adequately address one or more aspects of California’s Standards (Common and/or Program), the Committee on Accreditation may approve the requested standards but also require the institution to address the missing portions contained within the California Standards.
+A crosswalk can be developed, reviewed, and approved by the Committee on Accreditation noting where the national or professional program standards are deemed to be aligned to the Commission adopted standards.
+If the Committee determines that the national or professional program standards do not adequately address one or more aspects of California’s standards (Common and/or Program), the Committee may approve the requested standards and require institutions to address the missing portions contained within the California standards.
+Institutions will still participate in the Program Review and Common Standard submission processes.